 What to do?

 The first step to take with an end of support message is to ask yourself why you’re still using the old version of the system.
 Is it a budget issue?
 Has your business completely changed?
 Are you even still using the software?
 Answering these will help you better determine if you need to replace the system and with what type of software.
-This is the perfect opportunity to evaluate current processes with a view to increase efficiencies and reduce costs, and to look for system features that have been on your wish-list for the past several years.
-Assess how the business and technology have changed over the years and what implications these have on finding a new software system.
-Technologies that weren’t previously available such as cloud implementations may provide new benefits to your company.
+This is the perfect opportunity to evaluate current processes with a view to increase efficiencies and reduce costs and to look for system features that have been on your wish-list for the past several years.
+Assess how the business and technology have changed over the years and what implications these have for finding a new software system.
+Technologies that weren’t previously available such as cloud implementations and wireless barcode scanning may provide new benefits to your company.

 As with any business investment, the cost to implement a new software system will be significant, so make sure you look at all your options and not just upgrading to the latest version of the system you’re on.
 Be prepared to make the investment and consider systems that offer maintenance programs which will give you access to regular upgrades in the future in order to keep up with the latest versions and technology.
 End of support does not have to be a bad thing – take it as an opportunity to improve your processes and grow your business!